-Users can draw or take notes on an infinite-width canvas that lets you customize everything from your writing tools (virtual pens, pencils and markers in a variety of colors and sizes) and paper (from Moleskine's traditional ivory paper to black, white, and blue, with options for grids and more).
-It's a luxurious drawing experience that fully supports iPhone and iPad interfaces.
-The app is free for a 7-day trial, with subscriptions costing $1.99 per month and including cloud storage and app updates.
+Users can draw or take notes on an infinite-width canvas.
+You’re able to customize everything from your writing tools (virtual pens, pencils and markers in a variety of colors and sizes) to paper (pick from Moleskine's traditional ivory paper or black, white, and blue, with options for grids).
+Flow provides a luxurious drawing experience that fully supports the iPad’s interface.
+Try out the app for free for seven days, before a $1.99 monthly subscription kicks in.

 More than just a clever play on words, Procreate brings a fast, feature-packed digital arts studio straight into your tablet.
 Procreate features support for ultra-high def 4k canvases, up to 128 layers, 250 levels of undo and redo, and more than 100 customizable brushes.
 From transformative tools to video capture of workflow, multi-touch gesture commands and GPU accelerated filters, Procreate puts on an impressive performance.
 It's overkill if you're just looking for something to doodle with, but if you're in the market for a robust, professional quality art app on an iPad, Procreate deserves a look.

 The Kindle app provides users with a powerful multi-platform reading app that gives them full access to their library and a highly customizable reading interface.
 Readers can tweak the app's text display, backgrounds and more, with Amazon's Whispersync technology ensuring that settings are saved across all your devices.
 Users can access books purchased through the Kindle marketplace, as well as a wealth of free public domain books and promos.
 The iPad's large screen, ideal for reading, is a perfect fit for the Kindle app.

 Libby by Overdrive (Free)